-A limitation of this study is its reliance upon clinical records.
-As noted above, the findings may therefore not be representative of the general Thai population.
+A limitation of this study is its reliance upon clinical record to ded above, the findings may therefore no be representative of the general Thai population.

 A strength of this study is the large number of records available with sufficient information to diagnose glaucoma subtypes using standardized diagnostic criteria.